 Now, the material used in this guinea pig ramp is Timber.
-I have been unable to find out if the timber is treated however.
-Fortunately, there is clearly no nails or odd shaped objects sticking out from this little setup.
+I have been unable to find out if the timber is treated, however.
+Fortunately, there are clearly no nails or odd-shaped objects sticking out from this little setup.
 This means, there is no risk of cuts or surprise bruises.
-Keep in mind, depending on the size of your guinea pig, this ramp system may be too small.
+Keep in mind, that depending on the size of your guinea pig, this ramp system may be too small.
 Make sure you check out the dimensions before you buy.
 The dimensions can be found here.

 OTHER PEOPLE’S REVIEWS

 One sentence… people love it.
-People love this set up!
-Getting an average of 4.5 stars is no easy task, but these guys have seemingly done.
-People are seeing increased activity from their small pets with loads of reviews post videos of their pets running around the ramps!
+People love this setup!
+Getting an average of 4.5 stars is no easy task, but these guys have seemingly done it.
+People are seeing increased activity from their small pets with loads of reviews and post videos of their pets running around the ramps!

 Thanks For Reading

-I hope you found that article helpful 🙂 If you any questions related to guinea pig ramps, or guinea pigs in general, feel free to ask to me.
+I hope you found that article helpful 🙂 If you have any questions related to guinea pig ramps or guinea pigs in general, feel free to ask to me.
 I love hearing from you guys and I am always happy to help.